 Session End

 - Final CONTEXT.md update.
-Ensure all sections are current.
+Ensure all sections are current (within 150-line budget).

 - Update index.yaml.
 Set